ziliolu/42_so_long/README.md

 $ make run arg=path_to_the_map_file.ber
 ```
 Make sure you have the right path of the map, if you prefer you can also test the project with some of the maps that I have available in `/maps`.
-For this, you can run some of the following commands in the terminal:
+For this, you can run one of the following commands in the terminal:

 ```sh
 $ make run arg=valid1.ber